-In a weight-loss contest, the morbidly obese have an advantage over those who are less portly because they can shed fat more quickly.
-This is why contests, such as “The Biggest Loser,” use weight-loss percentage to track progress rather than simply counting the lost pounds.
-Biophysics and a history of poor choices, oddly enough, give overweight people a greater opportunity to lose more weight more quickly than their slimmer counterparts.
+In a weight-loss contest, people who have obesity have an advantage over those who have a lower weight because they shed fat more quickly.
+This is why contests, such as "The Biggest Loser," use weight-loss percentage to track progress rather than simply counting the lost pounds.

 Weight Loss Principles

 People lose weight by decreasing the number of calories they eat and by increasing how many calories they burn by exercising.
 For every 3,500 calories you burn through activity and don't use for energy, you lose approximately 1 pound of fat.
 This means that creating a 1,000-calorie deficit each day results in a loss of 2 pounds per week.

 A lack of physical activity can contribute to the risk of gaining weight, but can also contribute to a continued disinclination to be physically active.
 Even a modest amount of exercise can represent a significant increase in activity and calorie burn.

 The more someone weighs, the more calories that person burns in activity.
 They have greater mass to propel, so it requires more energy to move that mass.
 A 150-pound person burns about 236 calories walking at 3 mph for 60 minutes; it would take them more than two weeks of daily hour-long walks to burn off 1 pound.
 A 250-pound person burns 393 calories in 60 minutes of walking at 3 mph, so they would burn off 1.7 pounds in the same time period.
 Of course, they would have worked harder at it, because they had more weight to move around.